 d.
 Meeting classes on time and for the full duration of the published class time.

 e.
-Posting office hours each semester, providing copies for the Director and Executive Director of Workforce & Community Education, and meeting all posted office hours.
+Posting office hours each semester, providing copies for the division chair and dean, and meeting all posted office hours.

 f.
 Attending all mandatory divisional and college-wide meetings and graduation ceremonies.

 g.
-Notifying the Director as soon as possible in the event of illness.
+Notifying the division chair as soon as possible in the event of illness.

 h.
 Maintaining alternative educational activities which students may use in the event of faculty illness.

 i.
 Supporting and following college policies and procedures.